aljedaxi/zettel/pages/coffee_recipe_schema.md

 :PROPERTIES:
 :todo: 1615936562723
 :END:
-### TODO reach out to Mix or something about how to decent it
+### TODO reach out to Mix or someone about how to decent it
 :PROPERTIES:
 :todo: 1615936592289
 :END: